anthony-chu/bash-toolbox/README.markdown

 Some upcoming features of the bash-toolbox project to look forward to:

+- [ ] Replace variables with variable names when used as a function parameter
 - [ ] Documentation of the various functions within the bash-toolbox project